akamai/esi-test-server-docker/README.md

 `docker run -ti -p 8080:80 -v $(pwd)/my_esi_pages:/opt/akamai-ets/virtual/localhost/docs akamaiesi/ets-docker:latest`

-If you issue requests via the ETS port, the ESI tags will be processed.
+If you issue requests via the **ETS port**, the ESI tags will be processed.
 If you want to enable ESI debugging, pass the `--debug localhost` argument.
-If you'd like to still be able to access default ETS server content (main page and ESI examples), mount your local folder as a subfolder, i.e.: `-v $(pwd)/my_esi_pages:/opt/akamai-ets/virtual/localhost/docs/my_esi_pages`, so your pages will be available by http://localhost:<ETS port>/my_esi_pages/
+If you'd like to still be able to access default ETS server content (main page and ESI examples), mount your local folder as a subfolder, i.e.: `-v $(pwd)/my_esi_pages:/opt/akamai-ets/virtual/localhost/docs/my_esi_pages`, so your pages will be available by `http://localhost:<ETS port>/my_esi_pages/`

 ## Status page
 A basic status page implemented using Apache's `mod_status` is available at `http://localhost:<ETS port>/server-status`.